-Aggravated assault charges are serious, and you can expect severe punishments if you are convicted of them.
-You might be imprisoned for a significant number of years, have to pay heavy fines, and face serious complications that will not end even after your probation is over.
+Aggravated assault charges are considered to be quite serious, and you can expect severe punishments if you are convicted of the same.
+You might be imprisoned for a significant number of years, have to pay heavy fines, and face serious complications that will not end even after the probation period.

-- The person you cause harm to and the method you use to harm him or her can bring about a huge difference in your charges.
+And this also depends on whom you harm and the ways through which you harm them.
+This can bring a huge difference in your charges.

-If you harm any officer, agent, or employee of an organization in a prison or in the courts as they go about their job duties, then you can be charged with a first degree felony.
-The list includes the following people:
+If you harm any officer, agent, an employee of an organization in the prison or in the courts, then you can be charged with first degree of felony.
+The list includes the following people.

 - Police officers